tophercf/webdriveriov5-typescript-cucumber-web/README.md

 # Webdriverio v5, Typescript, Cucumber, Web

-Inspired by [WarleyGabrie](https://github.com/WarleyGabriel) for his template https://github.com/WarleyGabriel/demo-webdriverio-cucumber, creating a boilerplate project for webdriverio using typescript and cucumber.
+Inspired by [WarleyGabrie](https://github.com/WarleyGabriel) for his template https://github.com/WarleyGabriel/demo-webdriverio-cucumber, I wanted to create a boilerplate project for webdriverio using typescript and cucumber.
+Mainly for the intellisense :).

 Boilerplate project uses the following: